All We Got Iz Us: Critical response

 All We Got Iz Us was met with generally positive reviews from music critics.
 Raymond Cunningham of The Source gave the album three and a half stars out of five, saying "...Although the LP is packed with sure shots, there are a few sure misses.
 "Shout", which has no business being on the LP, has a solid beat.
 But the hook is as corny as the Onyx comic book.
 Then there's "All We Got", a song that discusses the streets and isn't all bad, again, until the cheesy chorus.
 It may be a case where the quality of the other songs brings these down.
 In any event, they definitely stand out as weaker representations of the group's efforts."

 Q gave the album three stars out of five, saying "...The lyrics are quickfire and the sound is dense..."

 Bonz Malone of Vibe said "...Now, after a two-year hiatus, they're back with All We Got Iz Us, and the shit is hardcore.
 "Purse Snatchers" and "Better Off Dead" are probably the wildest.
 It's made by thugs for thugs...spits the real poison as seen on the streets.
 It's intended for immature audiences, so they'll wise up and realize that all we do have is one another.
 People need to hear these interesting characters."

 NME gave the album seven stars out of ten, saying "although there's nothing to rock the Wu's place at the top of the NY tree, Onyx sound convincingly with it.
 They still paint pictures of NY that turn it into a warscape, but they've deliberated their moves so as not to re-emerge as the latest rap washouts...".

 Rowald Pruyn of RapReviews gave the album nine and a half stars out of ten, saying "...In Onyx' New World Order, everything is upside-down.
 Black is white, bad is good.
 Suicide?
 No ultimate shame, but an honorable way out of a shitty situation.
 People?
 Either bitchassniggas or punkmotherfuckas.
 The first group can get a bullet in the back, the second can get it in their grills.
 History?
 Miserable Slavery and rape of great-grandmothers by greedy plantation owners.
 Music?
 Selling drugs to your own people is more profitable.
 Future?
 Drop the microphone.
 Drop your principals.
 Who needs morals when you're living in hell already?"

-Max of Hip Hop Isn't Dead said "...Most critics agreed that All We Got Iz Us was a worthy addition to not only Onyx's catalog, but to hip hop as a whole.
-I'm certain that there are a ton of bloggers who believe that this album should have been more successful than it was.
-And yes, I'm one of them."